embassy-rs/embassy/embassy-boot/nrf/README.md

 ## Minimum supported Rust version (MSRV)

-`embassy-boot-nrf` requires Rust nightly to compile as it relies on async traits for interacting with the flash peripherals.
+`embassy-boot-nrf` is guaranteed to compile on the latest stable Rust version at the time of release.
+It might compile with older versions but that may change in any new patch release.

 ## License